miracleanupam/ADKosh/README.md

 * And so much more

 ## Getting Started
-Install the APK package from [here](https://www.anupamdahal.com.np/tech).
+Install the latest APK package from Releases Section of this repository.
 And Enjoy

 ## To build it yourself
 1. Get the Flutter Developement Environment setup.
 There's lots of resource available online for this.